Greater Richmond Region

-The Greater Richmond Region, also known as the Richmond metropolitan area or Central Virginia, is a region and metropolitan area in the U.S. state of Virginia, centered on Richmond.
+The Greater Richmond Region, also known as the Richmond metropolitan area or Central Virginia (Note: Other regions in Virginia west of the Richmond region, like the areas surrounding Charlottesville and Lynchburg, can be and also have been described as Central Virginia; sometimes central Virginia is defined as all of these regions, whereas sometimes "central Virginia" means only one, including cases where it is used to describe areas that are not part of the Richmond region.), is a region and metropolitan area in the U.S. state of Virginia, centered on Richmond.
 The U.S. Office of Management and Budget (OMB) defines the area as the Richmond, VA Metropolitan Statistical Area, a metropolitan statistical area (MSA) used by the U.S. Census Bureau and other entities.
 The OMB defines the area as comprising 17 county-level jurisdictions, including the independent cities of Richmond, Petersburg, Hopewell, and Colonial Heights.
 As of 2020, it had a population of 1,314,434, making it the 44th largest MSA in the country.

 The Greater Richmond Region is located in the central part of Virginia.
 It straddles the Fall Line, where the coastal plain and the Piedmont come together on the James River at Richmond and the Appomattox River at Petersburg.
 The English established each as a colonial port in the 17th century.
 The Greater Richmond Metro region is considered to be the southern extension of the Northeast megalopolis.